Beatrice Mintz, pioneering scientist in cancer and genetics, dies at 100

 Taken together, Chernoff said, her discoveries were “foundational in more than one field.”

 Beatrice Mintz was born in New York City on Jan.
-24, 1921, to parents who were Jewish immigrants from Eastern Europe.
+24, 1921, to parents who were immigrants from Eastern Europe.
 When the family first came to the United States, her father earned a living ironing clothes in New York’s garment district.

 “I came from a do-it-yourself family,” Dr. Mintz reflected, “and I enjoyed the fact that I had to work out everything myself.”